Professional LearningAdministering the AssessmentAbout the AssessmentUnderstanding Results

 Answers to commonly asked questions about the administration of the primary and junior assessments.

-This guide provides direction and information to principals and teachers administering the assessment, and will help ensure province-wide consistency before, during and after the administration.
+This guide provides direction and information to principals and teachers administering the Primary and Junior Assessments of Reading, Writing, and Mathematics.
+Information about accommodations and exemptions for students with special education needs and for English language learners are included.
+Administering the assessment according to the guidelines in this document will ensure province-wide consistency before, during and after the administration.

 These booklets contain multiple-choice and open-response questions from the junior-division assessment.
 The booklets are sorted by strand and include the category of knowledge and skills and overall expectation each question is mapped to, as well as sample student responses for the open-response questions.